stopipv/clinical_materials/README.md

-# clinical_materials
+# Clinical materials
-Clinical materials used in https://havron.dev/pubs/clinicalsec.pdf
+Our clinical materials used in https://havron.dev/pubs/clinicalsec.pdf